Ion Antonescu: Antonescu-Sima partnership

 The resulting regime, deemed the National Legionary State, was officially proclaimed on 14 September.
 On that date, the Iron Guard was remodelled into the only legally permitted party in Romania.
 Antonescu continued as Premier and Conducător, and was named as the Guard's honorary commander.
 Sima became Deputy Premier and leader of the Guard.
 Antonescu subsequently ordered the Guardists imprisoned by Carol to be set free.
-On 6 October, he presided over the Iron Guard's mass rally in Bucharest, one in a series of major celebratory and commemorative events organized by the movement during the late months of 1940.
+On 6 October, he presided over the Iron Guard's mass rally in Bucharest, one in a series of major celebratory and commemorative events organised by the movement during the late months of 1940.
 However, he tolerated the PNȚ and PNL's informal existence, allowing them to preserve much of their political support.

 There followed a short-lived and always uneasy partnership between Antonescu and Sima.
 In late September, the new regime denounced all pacts, accords and diplomatic agreements signed under Carol, bringing the country into Germany's orbit while subverting its relationship with a former Balkan ally, the Kingdom of Yugoslavia.
 Germans troops entered the country in stages, in order to defend the local oil industry and help instruct their Romanian counterparts on Blitzkrieg tactics.
 On 23 November, Antonescu was in Berlin, where his signature sealed Romania's commitment to the main Axis instrument, the Tripartite Pact.
 Two days later, the country also adhered to the Nazi-led Anti-Comintern Pact.
 Other than these generic commitments, Romania had no treaty binding it to Germany, and the Romanian-German alliance functioned informally.
 Speaking in 1946, Antonescu claimed to have followed the pro-German path in continuation of earlier policies, and for fear of a Nazi protectorate in Romania.